AkrosAG/Akros-Marketplace/README.md

 Akros Marketplace, short AMP, is an application for companies internal advertising and is used for search and advertise an appartement, a room a roommate.
 The application is expandable and can include additional categories e.g. to search and advertise ride- or clothes-sharing, rent a car, et cetera.

 The project is hosted on Github public.
-Open source license has to be defined (suggestion: Apache License).
+It is licensed under the Apache License.
 Public means that the code is an AKROS business card.
 Quality and state of the art development is essential.

 The application should serve